Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Abstract

 \section{Abstract}

-The BRST quantization on the hypersurface $V_{(N-1)}$ embedded in Euclidean space $R_N$ is carried out both in Hamiltonian and Lagrangian formalism.
+The BRST quantization of particle motion on the hypersurface $V_{(N-1)}$ embedded in Euclidean space $R_N$ is carried out both in Hamiltonian and Lagrangian formalism.
 Using Batalin-Fradkin-Fradkina-Tyutin (BFFT) formalism, the second class constrained obtained using Hamiltonian analysis are converted into first class constraints.
 Then using BFV analysis the BRST symmetry is constructed.
-We have given a simple example of this kind of systems.
-We have also tried to establish an equivalence between canonical Dirac and BRST quantizations.
+We have given a simple example of these kind of system.
 In the end we have discussed Batalin-Vilkovisky formalism in the context of this (BFFT modified) system.